 "Do I have to?"

 Her hands patted their way to their target then rested lightly, uncomfortably on his shoulders.
-Anya delicately cleared her throat.
+Anya cleared her throat as if it pained her to do it.
 "Okay, go."

 Dimitri led her back the way he'd come.
 Anya stumbled, just like he had, each time obliterating the respectable distance she tried to keep between their bodies.

-By the time they reached their luggage, Dimitri had forgotten the cold entirely.
+By the time they reached their luggage, Dimitri had forgotten the cold altogether.